Windows Tech Journal

 A discussion with another RCAS writer led him to build a hi-fi speaker consisting of 16 inexpensive PM speakers, and that project appeared in the January 1961 issue of Popular Electronics as the “Sweet Sixteen.”
 Readers built several thousand copies of it, and Kyle was still receiving mail about it more than 50 years later.

-The editor (Wayne Green, W2NSD, who later founded Byte) who had liked Kyle’s work at CQ left that publisher in 1960 to start his own magazine.
-Kyle heard about it via the west coast ham grapevine and wrote to ask if there was any possible market.
+The editor (the late Wayne Green, W2NSD, who later founded Byte) who had liked Kyle’s work at CQ left that publisher in 1960 to start his own magazine.
+Kyle heard about it via the west coast ham grapevine, and wrote to ask if there was any possible market.
 At the same time, the editor wrote to ask Kyle if he had any interest in writing for the new venture.
 The letters crossed in the mail.

 The interest was there, and nearly half the content of the first 12 issues of 73 Magazine came from Kyle’s typewriter.
 By the time Kyle moved back to Oklahoma City in 1962, 73 was well established and his appearances became less frequent.
 However they continued until 1975, on a sporadic basis, even though Kyle quit ham radio in 1967.